Seven Summer Updates in Privacy Law

 Angela Turiano believed she had reviewed all of the discovery information before sending it off to a litigation adversary.
 However, her e-discovery software had only shown her the first batch of 1,000 documents — the rest went unseen.
 Her mistake may have violated a range of privacy protection laws.

-Commenting on the situation, another attorney said “Errors through e-discovery are becoming more pronounced because the volume of document production is multiplying every year.”
+Commenting on the situation, another attorney said: “Errors through e-discovery are becoming more pronounced because the volume of document production is multiplying every year.”

 The embarrassment and potential malpractice charges from this gaffe is a reminder to all attorneys that while technology can be a massive time-saver, you’ve got to take the time to fully understand how it functions.

-Looking forward from this summer, we’re likely to see more tech fails and malware maelstroms.
+Looking forward to this summer, we’re likely to see more tech fails and malware maelstroms.
 As more of our lives are conducted through bits and bytes, there are more bad actors looking to hack their way in, whether it’s for wealth or merely (as in the Ashley Madison case) the schadenfreude of seeing someone squirm from being outed.

 Dealing with their own privacy crises in the White House, Attorney General Jeff Sessions shook a finger and scolded: “I have this warning for would-be leakers: Don’t do it.”